entity-neural-network/entity-gym-rs/examples/bevy_snake/README.md

 ```

 Due to a limitation in the current implementation, the `act` method can return `None`, which indicates that we should exit the game.
-Otherwise, we simple apply the action to the game the same way we would do with human input:
+If the result is not `None`, we simple apply the action to the game the same way we would do with human input:

 ```rust
 match action {